huntabyte/huntabyte.com-archived/content/blog/third-article.md

 ---
 title: Third Article
-description: A simple description for my Third article on my blog.
+description: A simple description for my third ever article on my blog.
+Join me as we explore the world of blogging.
-publishedAt: 2023-01-29
+date: 2023-01-25
+updated: 2023-01-25

 draft: false
 unpublished: false
 ---